vacp2p/rfc-index/waku/standards/core/12/filter.md

 To this end, full nodes must feature _high uptime_
 (to persistently listen and capture the network messages) as well as _high Bandwidth_ (to provide timely message delivery to the light nodes).

-### Adversarial Model

-Any node running the `WakuFilter` protocol i.e., both the subscriber node and the queried node are considered as an adversary.
-Furthermore, we consider the adversary as a passive entity that attempts to collect information from other nodes to conduct an attack but it does so without violating protocol definitions and instructions.
-For example, under the passive adversarial model, no malicious node intentionally hides the messages matching to one's subscribed content filter as it is against the description of the `WakuFilter` protocol.

-The following are not considered as part of the adversarial model:

-- An adversary with a global view of all the nodes and their connections.
-- An adversary that can eavesdrop on communication links between arbitrary pairs of nodes (unless the adversary is one end of the communication).
-In specific, the communication channels are assumed to be secure.

 ### Protobuf